Suppressed Intrinsic Curvature Gravity: Applications

 with $f(r)=A(r)=1/B(r)$, the Schwarzschild metric (\ref{BHmet}) transforms to Lemaitre metric:

+However, $f(r)$ can be more general and depend on the spherically symmetric energy-momentum of matter (including \eqref{geo-EMT}).
 This is the synchronous frame.
-Let's build a new foliation for this metric.
-Now, we will slice along the hypersurfaces of the constant time $\tau$.
-Let's call this foliation as Lemaitre foliation.
+Let's build a new foliation.
+Using \eqref{geo-cond} we tie $n^{a}$ to free-fall geodesics from rest at infinity ($A=\tau$).
 In this new foliation, in the Lemaitre coordinates, the normal vector (\ref{normal}) is